OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/dealing-with-images-from-drupal.md

 ## Update your GraphQL queries

-Next you need to update your GraphQL queries to make use of the functions and fragments provided by the gatsby-plugin-sharp, and gatsby-transform-sharp plugins.
+Next, update your GraphQL queries to make use of the functions and fragments provided by the *gatsby-plugin-sharp* and *gatsby-transform-sharp* plugins.

 In *src/templates/recipe.js* modify the code to look like this: